Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Definition of the norms

 In\footnote{ We use a bold upright symbol $\extd$ to denote the exterior derivative.
 This should not be confused with the $d$ used for coordinates in a vector ($dr$,$d\varphi$), ($d\eta,d\xi,d\omega$), adopted from \cite{chernov book}.} the present billiard case, $\bal= p \, \extd q$ (see e.g. \cite[App.
 4]{Ar}), and since the velocity $p=v=(v_1,v_2)=(\cos \omega,\sin \omega)$, we have

 so that $\extd \bal=-\sin \omega \extd \omega \wedge \extd x + \cos\omega \extd \omega \wedge \extd y$ and

-In particular, $\bal$ coincides with the Jacobi coordinate $(0,0,d\eta)$ corresponding to the velocity (i.e., flow) direction\footnote{ We also refer -- again -- to \cite[Cor.
-3.12, (3.14)]{chernov book}.}, and the stable and unstable cones lie in the kernel of the contact form $\bal$, as desired.
+In particular, $\bal$ coincides with the Jacobi coordinate $(0,0,d\eta)$ corresponding to the velocity (i.e., flow) direction (referring -- again -- to \cite[Cor.
+3.12, (3.14)]{chernov book}), and the stable and unstable cones lie in the kernel of the contact form $\bal$, as desired.
 Note that by definition of contact, there is no surface tangent to the kernel of $\bal$ on an open set (in fact, the maximal dimension of a manifold everywhere tangent to this kernel is one). \end{remark}

 \begin{remark}[Putting the contact form in standard form] If we replace the coordinates $(x,y,\omega)\in Q\times \bS^1$ by $(\omega,\tilde \xi,\tilde \eta) \in \bS^1 \times \widetilde Q$ where